The main character lives platonically with someone of the opposite sex.

 - On Young Justice, Superboy and Miss Martian both live together at the Cave, and wind up being Love Interests.
 They have Red Tornado and their other various "den mothers" there to keep an eye on them, though.

 - On Teen Titans, the eponymous team of three boys and two girls all live together in the same building.
-While Robin's relationship with Starfire does not stay platonic for the whole series, the other characters remain just friends.
+While Robin's relationship with Starfire does not stay platonic for the whole series, the other characters remain just friends (though, occasionally, interactions between Beast Boy and Raven suggested otherwise).